intel/mkltorch/README.md

 __NOTE:__

   * mklTensor doesn't provide any basic mathematical operations.
-You can transfer it to a regular tensor if necessary.
+You can transfer it to a regular tensor first then operate it if necessary.
-  * Any convertions only occur between the two types tentors which have same data type.In other word, a regular tensor with float type only can be converted to MKLFloatTensor.
-It is impossible to get a corresponding MKLDoubleTensor.
+  * Any convertions only occur between the two types tensors which have same data type.In other word, a regular tensor with float type only can be converted to MKLFloatTensor.
+It is impossible to convert it to a MKLDoubleTensor.
   * There are only two type data structures of mklTensor(float and double) currently.

 ## mklTensor Library ##
-It offers mklTensor some basic operation to create, copy, convert or query some infos.
+It offers mklTensor some basic operations to create, copy, convert or query some infos.
    * new()
      create a new mklTensor and return it.
    * th()